 Yes!
 This Cauliflower Hummus is made with only 7 whole and real ingredients and uses cauliflower as it’s base.
 Therefore, it makes a great healthy and nutritious snack that you can enjoy any time of day!
 Cauliflower is full of fibre and is high in B-vitamins and Vitamin K. This version of Hummus is also Low Carb, Keto Friendly, Paleo, naturally Vegan and Gluten Free and Whole 30 approved!

-This Cauliflower Hummus is great as a dip for fresh veggie sticks (fresh cucumber slices and celery sticks are my favourite), tortilla chips, pita bread, crackers, pretzels, you name it!
+This Cauliflower Hummus is great as a dip for fresh veggie sticks (fresh cucumber slices and celery sticks are my favourite), tortilla chips, pita bread, homemade bread, crackers, pretzels, you name it!
 But that’s not all!
 It’s also great in bowls or on salads such as this Roasted Butternut Squash Salad.
 You can use it as an addition to any meal – it’s great alongside some grilled chicken breasts, pork souvlaki skewers, on sandwiches, in wraps, with roasted veggies and more!

 - 1 head Cauliflower, cut into florets